SandipanPapaya/self-service-project-onboarding/README.md

 # Self Service

-This project is to onboard project ontologies.
+This project is to onboard project ontologies.# self-service-project-onboarding